Shopping Companion: Benchmarking and Training LLM Agents for Long-Horizon Preference-Grounded E-Commerce Tasks: Limitations

 \section{Limitations}

-While our work presents a comprehensive benchmark and a unified framework for preference-grounded shopping assistance, we acknowledge the following limitations:
+While our work presents a product-grounded benchmark and an agent training method for preference-grounded shopping assistance, we acknowledge the following limitations:

-\paragraph{Difficulty of budget-constrained multi-item tasks.} Although \textsc{Shopping Companion} consistently outperforms baselines across both tasks, performance on the add-on deals task remains relatively low for all evaluated models.
+\paragraph{Difficulty of budget-constrained multi-item tasks.} Although our trained agent consistently outperforms open-source baselines across both tasks, performance on the add-on deals task remains relatively low for all evaluated models.
 This task requires the agent to jointly reason over budget constraints, inter-product compatibility, and diverse user preferences—a combinatorial challenge that proves substantially harder than single-item recommendation.
 The results suggest that current approaches, including ours, still have significant room for improvement in handling constrained, multi-product optimization within conversational settings.

-\paragraph{Generalizability of tool-wise reward design.} Our dual-reward RL strategy with tool-wise rewards is designed around the specific tool set used in our shopping tasks.
+\paragraph{Generalizability of tool-wise reward design.} Our reinforcement learning strategy with outcome-level and tool-wise rewards is designed around the specific tool set used in our shopping tasks.
 Extending this approach to other domains or broader tool-augmented agent settings may require non-trivial adaptation, as decomposing sparse task-level feedback into fine-grained, per-tool supervision depends on domain-specific considerations.
 How to systematically and scalably design tool-wise rewards in more general settings remains an open question.